cneill/appsec-resources/training.md

 ## Defending Applications

+This section is dedicated to building secure applications

 ### HTTP Headers

 - [Exotic HTTP Headers](https://peteris.rocks/blog/exotic-http-headers/) - This lists most of the common HTTP headers that are used by web applications to ensure security from the browser perspective.